rust-unofficial/patterns/patterns/interpreter.md

 add eax, ebx
 ```

-Our goal is to automate translating into assembly instructions
+Our goal is to automate translating into assembly instructions using the
-using the Interpreter design pattern.
-In other words, we want simply
+Interpreter design pattern.
+In other words, we want simply provide the
-provide the Interpreter with an expression and get Assembly
+Interpreter with an expression and get Assembly language output.

-language output.
-For example
+For example:

 ```rust, ignore
 x.interpret("7+3*(2-1)", &output);